vidformer - Video Data Transformation

 Can I access remote videos on the internet?

 Yes, vidformer uses Apache OpenDAL for I/O, so most common data/storage access protocols are supported.
 However, not all storage services are enabled in distributed binaries.
-We guarantee that HTTP, S3, and the local filesystem always work.
+We guarantee that HTTP, S3, and the local filesystem are always available.

 How does vidformer compare to FFmpeg?